IvyDev0/SimpleC-Compiler/README.md

-# Simple_C--_Compiler
+# Simple C Compiler
-Lab of Compilers course, using flex and bison
+Lab of Compiler Principle Course, using flex and bison